Women's and Gender Studies

 The requirements for this program were modified on September 22, 2014.
 Students who declared this program before this date should contact the director of undergraduate studies for the department in order to confirm their correct course of study.

-WMST UN1001 Introduction to Women's and Gender Studies; plus four additional approved elective courses on gender.
+WMST UN1001 INTRO-WOMEN & GENDER STUDIES; plus four additional approved elective courses on gender.

 |